albatrocity/escape-pod-audio/src/posts/2019-02-16-dim-the-light-synth/index.md

 These aren't groundbreaking sounds by any means but they're classic for a reason and they're simple to achieve.
 After all, it's less about the sound than it is what you do with it.
 Keep on synthesizin'.

-- Both oscillators a variable wave shape, meaning you can smoothly transition from a sawtooth to a pulse wave.
+[^osc]: Both oscillators a variable wave shape, meaning you can smoothly transition from a sawtooth to a pulse wave.
 Oscillator 2 has the ability to use a triangle wave shape at its leftmost position on the "shape" knob.
 This is why oscillator 2's shape knob is in a different position than oscillator 1's, yet they're both basically sawtooth.